melgu/TidalSwift/README.md

 It supports all major features of the official Tidal app, while adding additional ones, like New Releases, Lyrics, automatic Dark Mode, Downloads & Offline Playback – all while being only 1/10th the size of the official app.

+> [!IMPORTANT]
+>
-> Info: I will only be sporadically working on TidalSwift in the foreseeable future as I have cancelled my Tidal subscription because they replaced most of the lossless library by MQA, which is **not** lossless.
+> I will only be sporadically working on TidalSwift in the foreseeable future as I have cancelled my Tidal subscription because they replaced most of the lossless library by MQA, which is **not** lossless.
 If you want me to continue working on TidalSwift, you can become a sponsor on GitHub so I can pay for the subscription.